Montpellier Innovation Booster (B.I.M.)

 - WATERLAND, Sanaa Daakour (IEM): designing biomimetic membranes containing artificial water channels for desalination.

-- WERIN, Patrick Sentis (MRM): propose a decision-making tool that automatically generates the most relevant portfolios based on the preferences entered by users.
+- WERIN, Patrick Sentis (MRM): propose a decision-making tool that automatically generates the most relevant portfolios based on user preferences.

 2024 Winners